reallyreadit/static/readme.md

 # Readup Static Content
 ## Description
-This repository stores the static files hosted at `static.readup.com`.
+This repository tracks a subset of the static files hosted at `static.readup.com` that is useful for local app development.
 The `static.readup.com` server serves three main purposes:

 1. **Hosting font and image files used by the various Readup clients.**